 Individuals with mild cognitive impairment (MCI) or mild-stage dementia due to Alzheimer’s disease are eligible to receive Aduhelm.

-Once the drug is made available, patients will need to contact their physician or make an appointment with the clinicians at PMC to discuss specific health conditions and situations.
+Patients will need to contact their physician or make an appointment with the clinicians at PMC to discuss specific health conditions and situations.

 When would a patient begin to show improvement after using Aduhelm?

 The studies show that Aduhelm does not stop or reverse the progression of the disease, but may slow the progression of disease.
 The effects of the drug are shown over the course of many months.